 At some point, we knew how to stop but then we didn’t.
 How did it happen?

-WE BECOME DISCONNECTED
+WE BECOME DISCONNECTED FROM OUR SATISFACTION

 (I still have fond memories of my Halloween candy lasting until Easter and my Easter candy hanging around until Halloween.
 That was B.D., before dieting)

-For many eating became a source of comfort during a difficult time in their lives.
+For many, eating became a source of comfort during a difficult time in their lives.
 Managing hurt became more imperative than honoring satiety.
 Food was a big help but now it hurts.

 Or, maybe you simply liked to eat and super-sized meals at super-sized deals were more than you could pass on.

 Whatever your story is, it is what makes you, you.
 And you are in the majority, my friend.
 So many of us do not know what it truly takes to fuel our bodies.
-But, we are not without hope!
+But, we are not without hope.
 Eating until you are satisfied IS a skill that you can (re) learn.

-RECONNECTING TO OUR FULLNESS
+RECONNECTING TO YOUR FULLNESS

-For some the idea of stopping their meals when comfortable makes them squirm in their restaurant booth.
+For some, the idea of stopping their meals when comfortable makes them squirm in their restaurant booth.
 For others, they are ready to change but don’t quite know how to make it happen.
 The rest, well, they quit reading to hit up the Super Buffet 3 paragraphs ago.

 As we move forward, there are two levels of instruction I would like to share with you.
 These go hand-in-hand.
 One area will likely be easier for you than the other.